lh3/sgdp-fermi/README.md

 Due to the space limit, we are only providing genotypes in highly compressed BGT files for download here.
-We also have multi-sample VCF with read depth information (15GB compressed), FermiKit unitigs with read depth information (882GB) and the unitig FM-index for 232 with low-level microbiome sequences (38GB).
+We also have multi-sample VCF with read depth information (15GB compressed), FermiKit unitigs with read depth information (882GB) and the unitig FM-index for 232 samples with low-level microbiome sequences (38GB).
 Please contact us if you need these data.

 [release]: https://github.com/lh3/sgdp-fermi/releases
 [fermikit]: https://github.com/lh3/fermikit